zpcore/CprE-450-550-Project/P2/code/README.md

 ## ISU CprE 450/550 Project 2
 # Auction System using Corba
-# This is really a boring time-wasting project.
-The code applies for Phase III directly.
+## The code applies for Phase III directly.
 ---
 ### Steps to run the code: